My War: Music

 The sides on the original LP divide the tracks into stylistic halves.
-The first half features five tracks that are in the same style that the band originated on their previous album Damaged and closes with a noisy freak-out, "The Swinging Man".
+The first half features six tracks that are in the same style that the band originated on their previous album Damaged and closes with a noisy freak-out, "The Swinging Man".
 Dukowski penned the opening title track.
 Ginn's "Can't Decide" follows, a gloomy ode to frustration: "I conceal my feelings / So I don't have to explain / What I can't explain anyway".
 "Beat My Head Against the Wall" rails at conformity and the band's experience with a major label: "Swimming in the mainstream / Is such a lame, lame dream".
 Dukowski's "I Love You" parodies pop ballads with lyrics of violence and dysfunction in a relationship gone wrong.
 Ginn and Rollins share credit on the metallic "Forever Time" and the noisy "Swinging Man".

-The second half is three tracks that each clock at over six minutes in length.
-Each is described as an early cross-pollination between punk and metal, a plodding Black Sabbath-esque sludge metal, or proto-noise rock style, depending on how it is viewed.
+The second side's three tracks each clock in at over six minutes.
+Reviewers have described them as an early cross-pollination between punk and metal, a plodding Black Sabbath-esque sludge metal, or proto-noise rock style, depending on how they are viewed.
 On "Three Nights", Rollins compares himself to feces stuck to his shoe: "And I've been grinding that stink into the dirt / For a long time now".
 Against a slow, heavy, start-and-stop bass riff and a constant drum thudding, Rollins closes "Scream" with a bellow after delivering the Ginn-penned lines: "I may be a big baby / But I'll scream in your ear / 'Til I find out / Just what it is I am doing here".
+The closing track of Damaged, "Damaged I", presaged this dark, heavier style, and a slower pace that brings the track length to nearly four minutes, the longest on the album.

 Reception and legacy

 My War was the first of four Black Flag releases in 1984, a year that also saw Family Man, Slip It In, and Live '84 appear from SST.
 It is considered to be one of the first post-hardcore albums along with Hüsker Dü's Zen Arcade and Minutemen's Double Nickels on the Dime in the same year.

-According to rock author Doyle Green: